-Eureka Vapor is a California based extracts producer founded in 2011.
+Eureka Vapor is a California based extract producer founded in 2011.
 They gained their popularity by producing highly potent, pure and natural oils.
 On top of that, they also have a wide selection of THC oil vape cartridges.

 The brand currently carries almost 20 popular indica, sativa and hybrid strains like Girl Scout Cookies, Super Silver Haze, and White Window which is fit for any type of mood.
-Eureka Vapor announced in April 2017 that they have won "Best Concentrate of the Year" from CannaNews, a marijuana industry magazine.
+Eureka Vapor announced in April 2017 that they have won “Best Concentrate of the Year” from CannaNews, a marijuana industry magazine.
 However, fake THC cartridges are everywhere, and Eureka Vapor is no exception to being counterfeited.

 Eureka Vapor fakes are common

 Due to the brand’s popularity, it is not surprising that a lot of counterfeit products of Eureka vape would be out in the market.
-For some, it could be really hard to tell the fakes from the real ones since they have the nearly the same packaging, but having the current version is key.
+For some, it could be really hard to tell the fakes from the real ones since they have nearly the same packaging, but having the current version is key.
 You would really need to examine the packaging thoroughly to spot the difference.
 Dupe vapes may come in cheaper, but the danger it brings to your health is not worth the risk.

 If you check online shopping sites for Eureka Vapor, you would encounter that a lot of these are fakes.
-A lot of suppliers based in China, would manufacture these Eureka vape empty cartridge with packaging.
+A lot of suppliers based in China would manufacture these Eureka vape empty cartridge with packaging.
 Scammers would fill them up with impure and hazardous oils.

 So how can you tell the authentic Eureka Vapor from the counterfeits?
 One major red flag is luckily easy to spot…